y-a-s-h-9/y-a-s-h-9/README.md

 #### You can call me Yash.

-I'm currently pursuing a Bachelor's degree in Computer Science and Engineering.
-I'm passionate about DevOps technologies, User Experience (UX) design, alongside with Web development technologies.
+I hold a Bachelor's degree in Computer Science and Engineering, with a passion for DevOps technologies, User Experience (UX) design, and Web development.

 ---
 <!-- ##### Skills: JS / HTML / CSS / JSP / Springboot / Docker / Jenkins / Terraform / UX-Writing and Designing / Jira -->